Moon Gazing, Brotherly Lens, WE ARE ALL DOING TIME, and more

 A person leaps to dunk a basketball in an outdoor court, a horse looking towards them on the right

 The Fringe Festival is here!
-And here at BSR, we make sure that we cover all things Fringe: take a look at editor-in-chief’s double feature of Fringe picks and a curated selection of Fringe events happening in South Philly.
+And here at BSR, we make sure that we cover all things Fringe: take a look at our editor-in-chief’s double feature of Fringe picks and a curated selection of Fringe events happening in South Philly.
 However, we don’t want to forget about the other things happening in the city—it isn’t just Fringe!

 Coming up are new exhibitions, including Moon Gazing from Da Vinci Art Alliance, Brotherly Lens at InLiquid Gallery, and WE ARE ALL DOING TIME from Morton Contemporary.
-And to add more, be sure to have a look at our movie repertory and our classical music roundup.
+And, to add more, be sure to have a look at our movie repertory and our classical music roundup.

 Be playful, Philly!